Compute Shader

 Data manipulation

-In this tutorial we already learned about different buffer types like vertex and index buffers for passing primitives and uniform buffers for passing data to a shader.
+In this tutorial, we have already learned about different buffer types like vertex and index buffers for passing primitives and uniform buffers for passing data to a shader.
 And we also used images to do texture mapping.
 But up until now, we always wrote data using the CPU and only did reads on the GPU.

 An important concept introduced with compute shaders is the ability to arbitrarily read from and write to buffers.
 For this, Vulkan offers two dedicated storage types.